Trow-Registry/trow/QUICK-INSTALL.md

 trow-test   1         1         1            1           8s
 ```

-If you have enabled validation of images, try running a Docker Hub image, which should be denied:
+If you have enabled validation of images, try running a Docker Hub image, which will be denied:

 ```
 $ kubectl create deploy proxy --image=docker.io/nginx